10 Ways ‘Legion’ Is The Most Accurate X-Men Adaptation

 Melanie (under influence of drugs and Shadow King) shows Syd images of David torturing Oliver and thinks David is therefore a Bad Guy.
 David was torturing Oliver because Shadow King is possessing Oliver.
 This is after Shadow King killed his sister (see above) and while Shadow King’s trying to find his body so he can rule the world.
 Syd decides to kill David because of what she saw.
 Oh and because David kissed a Syd from the Future but didn’t tell Present Day Syd about it.
 That’s not as big a deal, but it’s part of it.
 David protests this but then stops her and wipes the whole event from her mind.
 Later that night, David and Syd have sex.
 Cary (Bill Irwin) reviews tape and sees what has transpired and tells Syd.
 Syd, Cary, Kerry, Division 13, Farouk hold David on trial.
 Syd directly says that he drugged her and had sex with her.
 David can either succumb to the help he needs (one of the possibilities being medication, which everyone knows David hates and dulled his mind as well as his abilities) or he can be killed.
 Again, his mortal enemy that has killed his sister and poisoned his mind for many years is part of this group accosting him.
 David isn’t happy and declares war on everyone.
 Oh and like two episodes prior it was revealed that Syd raped a man and he went to prison and the summation was we all do bad things and hurt people and that’s part of all of us but Syd and David have each other.
 That shouldn’t factor into all of this, but it’s a weird inclusion for the character and then have this come up so quickly after.

-Breaking Bad had a protagonist that did blatantly horrible things for years, but the fans continued to liked him for a variety of reasons (mostly a vicarious power fantasy), and they hated those that sought to check his deadly actions (like his wife).
+Breaking Bad had a protagonist that did blatantly horrible things for years, but the fans continued to like him for a variety of reasons (mostly a vicarious power fantasy), and they hated those that sought to check his deadly actions (like his wife).
 Legion decided to have David go from hero to villain in one scene and over the topic of consent (with all that muddled baggage above), and that just invites some terrible responses and defenses that no one should want.
 Not to mention it also reinforces a lot of bad stereotypes and stigmas about mental health.
 In occasionally typical X-Men fashion, Legion swung for the fences and it hit the ballboy with the bat instead.

 1. It’s Really Fucking Weird